Skip to content

 9. Add a call-to-action and end the email appropriately

 Finally, thank the hiring manager for taking the time to read your job inquiry email.
-Finally, use a formal email sign-off that is in keeping with the professional tone of the message, such as “Yours sincerely” or “Kind regards”.
+Use a formal email sign-off that is in keeping with the professional tone of the message, such as “Yours sincerely” or “Kind regards”.

 10. Include a professional email signature